moorara/gelato/README.md

 ### `app`

 `gelato app` creates a new application (CLI, service, etc.) either in a _microrepo_ or _monorepo_ setup.
-For creating an application in a _monorepo_ setup, you should use `-monorepo` flag when running this command.

 ### `semver`